 - interpersonal therapy.

-NHS psychological therapies (IAPT) services are open to all adults and offered one-to-one, in a group, over the phone or online.
-Your GP can refer you or you can refer yourself.
+Your GP can refer you for NHS services, which may be offered one-to-one, in a group, over the phone or online.
+In England, you can also refer yourself.

 You might consider private therapy if: